PEXANE2/azure-docs.tr-tr/articles/azure-monitor/insights/container-insights-hybrid-setup.md

 ## <a name="supported-configurations"></a>Desteklenen yapılandırmalar

-Kapsayıcılar için Azure Izleyici ile resmi olarak şunlar desteklenir.
+Aşağıdaki konfigürasyonlar, kapsayıcılar için Azure Izleyici ile resmi olarak desteklenir.

 - Lý